 I did a Bangkok airways travel pass which worked out to be good value, but you have to fly three sectors with them - we did BKK - SR - BKK - Koh Samui - BKK and it cost around $150 a couple of years ago.
 We arranged our ticket on the ground in BKK through our hotel concierge, but for both websites, they have cheaper, advance bookings.

 We stayed here http://www.bopha-angkor.com/ in Siem Reap and it was a great hotel.
 Walking distance to the restaurants, but out of the melay.
 The hotel was clean, comfortable, had AC and a pool.

 We chose to relax in the morning around the pool and venture out in the afternoons to look at the temples.
 We had a local guide who was fantastic at Angkor Wat and then hired guides at other temples - but they are not always necessary.

-I loved the temples and thought that Cambodia was an amazing country. almost 9 years ago
+I loved the temples and thought that Cambodia was an amazing country. about 9 years ago